mosip/id-authentication/design/registration-processor/Approach_for_dummy_abis.md

 	11. Configuration - targetFPIR : The scaledScore score can be set from 1 to 100 and Dummy abis will return same scaledScore for Candidates in response.

 ### Dummy supported functionalities and logic
-Functionality	|	Result	|	Abis Logic
+Functionality	|	Outcome	|	Abis Logic
 ----------------|---------------|----------------------------------------------------
 Insert	|	Insert Success	|	The dummy abis system will check if any one of the biometric type(Fingerprint/Iris/Face) is present in the CBEFF file.
 The CBEFF file should have any one of the biometric for successful insertion in dummy abis.
 Insert	|	Insert Failure	|	The dummy abis system will check if any one of the biometric type(Fingerprint/Iris/Face) is present in the CBEFF file.
 The CBEFF file should have none of the biometric for insertion failure in dummy abis.